Agency Adoption Attorney in Peoria, Illinois

 - Draft the adoption petition.
 This is the core legal document.
 It must include specific findings: the child’s name and birth date, the petitioner’s name and relationship, proof of domicile, proof of consent or waiver, the home study report, the agency’s recommendation, and a request for termination of parental rights and issuance of a judgment of adoption.

-- File in the correct county probate or family court.
+- File in the circuit court in the correct county.
 Venue can be tricky (the child’s residence, the petitioner’s residence, or where the agency is located).
 Your attorney ensures the petition is filed in the right court.

 - Prepare exhibits and supporting documents.
 This includes the home study report, consent forms, waiver documents (if any), affidavits, and any disclosure documents required by the agency.